haraka/Haraka/docs/Plugins.md

   you store in the transaction notes is automatically available in the outbound functions here.

-All of these notes are Javascript objects - use them as simple key/value store e.g.
+All of these notes are JS objects - use them as simple key/value store e.g.

     connection.transaction.notes.test = 'testing';

 ## Plugins as Modules

+Plugins as NPM modules are named with the `haraka-plugin` prefix.
+Therefore, a plugin that frobnobricates might be called `haraka-plugin-frobnobricate` and published to NPM with that name.
+The prefix is not required in the `config/plugins` file.

-Plugins loaded as modules behave slightly differently to plugins loaded from `plugins/` as plain javascript files.
+Plugins loaded as NPM modules behave slightly different than plugins loaded as plain JS files.

-Plain javascript plugins have a customized version of `require()` which allows you to load core Haraka modules via specifying `require('./name')` (note the `./` prefix).
-Although the core modules aren't in the same folder, we intercept this and look for core modules.
+Plain JS plugins have a custom `require()` which allows loading core Haraka modules via specifying `require('./name')` (note the `./` prefix).
+Although the core modules aren't in the same folder, the custom `require` intercepts this and look for core modules.
 Note that if there is a module in your plugins folder of the same name that will not take preference, so avoid using names similar to core modules.

-Plugins loaded as modules do not have this special `require()`.
-In order to load a core Haraka module you will have to use `this.core_require('name')`.
-Note that this should be preferred anyway for plain javascript plugins anyway, as the `./` hack is likely to go away in the future.
+Plugins loaded as modules do not have the special `require()`.
+To load a core Haraka module you must use `this.core_require('name')`.
+This should also be preferred for plain JS plugins, as the `./` hack is likely to be removed in the future.

-Plugins loaded as modules also are not compiled inside the Haraka plugin sandbox, which provides some security benefits, but also blocks access to certain globals, and provides a global `server` object.
+Plugins loaded as modules are not compiled in the Haraka plugin sandbox, which blocks access to certain globals and provides a global `server` object.
 To access the `server` object, use `connection.server` instead.

 Module plugins support default config in their local `config` directory.
 See the "Default Config and Overrides" section in [Config](Config.md).